-When an installation consists of a partition shared by users of other partitions in a building, that shared partition may be assigned as the "common lobby" partition for the system.
-An example of this might be in a medical building where there are two doctor's offices and a common entrance area.
+When an installation consists of a partition that is shared by users of other partitions in a building, that shared partition may be assigned as a "common lobby" partition for the system.
+An example of this might be in a medical building where there are two doctors and a common entrance area.